kujirahand/tkeasygui-python/README.md

 - The names of basic GUI components are also kept the same.
 However, while some property names differ, many unique features have been implemented.
 - This project was developed with PySimpleGUI in mind, but has been implemented entirely from scratch.
 There are no licensing issues.
 - We are not considering full compatibility with PySimpleGUI.

+### TkEasyGUI features:

+- Using a `for` loop and `window.event_iter()` enables straightforward event processing.
+- Custom popup dialogs, such as a color selection dialog (`eg.popup_color`), are available.
+- The `Image` class supports not only PNG but also JPEG formats.
+- Convenient event hooks and features for bulk event registration are provided - [docs/custom_events](docs/custom_events.md).
+- Methods such as Copy, Paste, and Cut are added to text boxes (Multiline/Input).
+- The system's default color scheme is utilized.

 ## Link